drew-y/zircon/default/content/index.md

 layout: index
 ----------------------------

-# Welcome to the example Burrito site!
+# Welcome to the example Zircon site!

-This site demonstrates the basic functionality and power of the burrito engine.
+This site demonstrates the basic functionality and power of the Zircon engine.

-It does:
+Features:
+- Handlebars template syntax
-- Things
+- Markdown rendering
-- Other things
+- Fast
-- Stuff
+- Simple
-- Sales
+- Extensible

-Please note this is an extremely early alpha version
+Please note Zircon is in early alpha.